Wong Ji-yuet: Arrests

 On 6 January 2021, Wong was among 53 members of the pro-democratic camp who were arrested under the national security law, specifically its provision regarding alleged subversion.
 The group stood accused of the organisation of and participation in the pro-democracy primaries in July 2020.
 Wong was released on bail on 7 January.

 On 28 February 2021, Wong was charged, along with 46 others, for subversion.
 She was released from prison after her bail application was granted by High Court judge Esther Toh on 21 December 2021.
-According to a written judgement that was released by the judiciary on 3 May 2022, Toh granted bail to enable Wong to finish her bachelor degree, and due to her belief that she had not explicitly advocated for international sanctions against the authorities, and for Hong Kong independence, during the primaries.
+According to a written judgement that was released by the judiciary on 3 May 2022, Toh granted bail to enable Wong to finish her bachelor's degree, and due to her belief that she had not explicitly advocated for international sanctions against the authorities, and for Hong Kong independence, during the primaries.

-On 6 March 2022, Wong, together with eight other defendants, pleaded guilty to rioting during the protest on 18 November 2019.
+On 6 March 2023, Wong, together with eight other defendants, pleaded guilty to rioting during the protest on 18 November 2019.
 An additional charge for possessing an offensive weapon was kept on file due to her guilty plea.
 She had her bail revoked as per her own application.
+She was sentenced to 37 months in prison on 13 July 2023.